 Grant Reference: C06795 Title: Structure determination of a multi-subunit supercomplex of photosystem II by single particle analysis of cryo-electron micrographs Institution of grant: Imperial College London Principal Investigator: Barber J Co-Applicant: Van Heel M Post-doctoral researcher: Nield J Conclusions: New and powerful techniques in the image processing of single particles from cryo-electron microscopy were used to reconstruct a 3D map of the multi-subunit supercomplex, photosystem II.
 This map was used to determine the position of subunits of this protein complex in order to understand the structural information obtained in the context of energy transfer, charge separation and water splitting.
 Start date: 1/01/97 End date was: 30/09/99 Total Value of Grant: £173,054

 Journals I acknowledge all the Journals that have published details of my co-authored research.

 Content Website design & implementation by Jon Nield.
-Programs used: Rapidweaver 6 and Dreamweaver 5.5.
+Programs used: Rapidweaver 7 and, pre-2007, Dreamweaver 5.5.
 Photo credits: My own work (see EXIF data), unless specifically noted in the webpage footer or on the image.